Train Show

 There will be a concession stand at the show venue.
 The stand is being run by the local American Legion Auxiliary.
 They will have several different items available including the always popular pies.

-For other eating establishments unfortunately Deshler has lost its restaurant.
-So we have compiled a list of eating establishments that are within 60 miles of Deshler.
+For other eating establishments unfortunately the restaurant in Deshler is temporarily closed.
+We have compiled a list of eating establishments that are within 60 miles of Deshler.

 Restaurant List